How do I prepare for my meeting with a lawyer or paralegal?

 • preparing documents like a court , tribunal application, or a demand letter

-• you can't afford to hire a lawyer to help with your whole legal problem
+• you can't afford to hire a lawyer or paralegal to help with your whole legal problem

-• you hired a lawyer to help with your problem, but need to reduce costs
+• you hired a lawyer or paralegal to help with your problem, but you need to save money

-Some lawyers have websites that say if they offer unbundled services.
-Others do not, but if you ask them, they may be willing to offer it to you.
+Some lawyers and paralegals have websites that say if they offer unbundled services.
+Other lawyers and paralegals might not say that they offer unbundled services but, if you ask them, they might be willing to offer it to you.

-You can find directories of lawyers that offer unbundled services on the The National Self-Represented Litigants Project website and Ontario’s Family Law Limited Scope Services Project website.
+There are directories of lawyers and paralegals that offer unbundled services on The National Self-Represented Litigants Project website and on Ontario’s Family Law Limited Scope Services Project website.

-In many cases you have the right to government services and legal proceedings in French, including hearings before French-speaking decision‑makers.
-If you choose to have your or hearing in French, it's important to hire a lawyer who speaks French.
-Ask them about your French language rights.
+You usually have the right to government services and legal proceedings in French, including hearings before French-speaking decision-makers.
+If you choose to have your or hearing in French, it's important to hire a lawyer or paralegal who speaks French.
+Ask the lawyer or paralegal about your French language rights.

 Hide this website